TyphooN-/MQL5-NNFX-Risk_Management_System/MARTINGALE_SIMULATION.md

 ### Operation SOL/DOGE → $0

 SOLUSD MG: SHORT opened at $94, TRIM 61/PROTECT 50.1.
-14,816 L / 16,648 S, net short 1,832 lots.
-390 trim closes, 5 PROTECT closes.
-ML 51.0% — TRIM paused until ~$89.
-Spread tolerance $2.79/lot (overnight safe).
-Pure short at ~$38, equity $349K → $981K at $0.
+13,740 L / 15,499 S, net short 1,759 lots.
+406 trim closes, 6 PROTECT closes.
+ML ~53% — TRIM paused until ~$89.
+Spread tolerance $2.99/lot (overnight safe).
+Pure short at ~$40, equity $326K → $946K at $0.

-TRIM is paused at 51.0% ML (below the 61% threshold).
+TRIM is paused (ML ~53%, below the 61% threshold).
+Multiple burst trims at 51-53% throughout the session reduced hedge from ~25K to ~13.7K.
 It resumes when SOL drops to ~$89.
 From there, every dollar SOL drops compounds into more net short exposure.
-Pure short at ~$38 SOL.
+Pure short at ~$40 SOL.
 DOGE entry on second account once SOL position is deeply safe (~$50 SOL).

 **Target: both to $0.**